Does the Phrase "under God" in the Pledge of Allegiance Violate the First Amendment's Establishment Clause?

-Jesse H. Choper, LLB, Earl Warren Professor of Public Law at the University's of California Berkeley's Boalt Hall School of Law, in the Fall/Winter 2003-2004 Boalt Hall's Transcript, wrote:
+Jesse H. Choper, LLB, Earl Warren Professor of Public Law at the University of California at Berkeley's Boalt Hall School of Law, in the Fall/Winter 2003-2004 Boalt Hall's Transcript, wrote:

 "As the 9th Circuit recognized, there is a strong argument that the Pledge violates the Establishment Clause under the endorsement test as well as Lemon.
 This is true, not in spite of, but rather because of, the Pledge’s primarily patriotic intent.
 As an affirmation of citizenship, the Pledge defines membership in the political community.
 As amended in 1954, the Pledge refers to a particular belief, monotheism, that many people—not only atheists, but members of religions such as Buddhism—do not share.
 This official reference to a single God may well strike nonbelievers as an act of exclusion.